-Prior to the FIEA amendment in 2014, operators had to obtain registration as type I financial instruments businesses in order to trade in or perform brokerage, intermediary, and agency services to trade paragraph 1 securities, and registration as type II financial instruments businesses in order to conduct brokerage and agency services for the sale and purchase of paragraph 2 securities, irrespective of whether a crowdfunding transaction, in which only a small amount of funds is collected, was conducted.
+Prior to the FIEA amendment in 2014, operators had to obtain registration as type I financial instruments businesses to trade in or perform brokerage, intermediary and agency services to trade paragraph 1 securities, and registration as type II financial instruments businesses to conduct brokerage and agency services for the sale and purchase of paragraph 2 securities, irrespective of whether a crowdfunding transaction, in which only a small amount of funds is collected, was conducted.

 Following the FIEA amendment in 2014, the regulations were relaxed so that operators who only engage in crowdfunding where a certain small amount of funds are collected through the internet can obtain a more relaxed registration as a 'small-amount electronic public offering business'.
 However, at present, there are few advantages to being registered as such a business, so many businesses registered as type I or type II financial instruments businesses engage in crowdfunding businesses in conjunction with other businesses.

 If a fund intends to invest in real estate, additional rules under the Real Estate Specified Joint Enterprise Act have applied, which made it difficult for funds to invest directly in real estates.
 In December 2017, the revised Act came into force, which mitigated the regulations, such as allowing for funds to provide online disclosure documents.
 Real estate investment crowdfunding is expected to boom following this revision.

 Cryptocurrencies, initial coin offerings (ICO) and security tokens